JEWISH OVERNIGHT CAMP

 Camp is a transformative experience in the life of a child.
 The impact of Jewish camp is immediate—campers return home connected to a community and friends that will last them a lifetime.
 Children with pivotal Jewish camp experiences are more likely to become adults who value their Jewish heritage, support Jewish causes, and take on leadership roles in their communities.
 There are a variety of traditional and specialty overnight camps that span different denominations of Judaism, accommodate special needs and interests, and offer unique programming.

-Financial Resources are Available to Help Pay for Jewish Overnight Camp
+Financial Resources are Available to Help Pay for Jewish Overnight Camp.
+Click here for a funding opportunity guide.

-Grants and Financial Assistance are available only for Greensboro residents who are contributing members of the Greensboro Jewish Federation.
+Grants and Financial Assistance are available only for residents of Guilford County who are contributing members of the Greensboro Jewish Federation.
 Contact the Outreach and Engagement Manager at Greensboro Jewish Federation at (336) 852-5433 x243, or the Director of Jewish Family Services, (336) 852-4829 x225, about any aspect of this information.

 ONE HAPPY CAMPER FIRST YEAR INCENTIVE GRANT